-Similar initiatives (plans/projects) were undertaken other countries in the world, such that the early 1990s, most of the individual country networks were linked together into one worldwide network of networks.
+Similar initiatives (plans/projects) were undertaken by other countries in the world, such that by the early 1990s, most of the individual country networks were linked together into one worldwide network of networks.

 Each of these individual country networks was different (i.e., each had its own name, access rules, and fees structure), but all the networks used the same standard as the U.S Internet network.
 So, users could easily exchange messages with each other.